Concepts for Nursing Practice - Elsevier eBook on VitalSource, 2nd Edition

 Theme: Health Care Infrastructure 55.
 Health Care Organizations 56.
 Health Care Economics 57.
 Health Policy 58.
 Health Care Law

-Jean Foret Giddens, PhD, RN, FAAN, Robert Wood Johnson Foundation Executive Nurse Fellow, Dean and Professor, School of Nursing, Virginia Commonwealth University, Richmond, Virginia
+Jean Foret Giddens, PhD, RN, FAAN, Dean and Professor, Doris B. Yingling Endowed Chair, School of Nursing, Virginia Commonwealth University, Richmond, Virginia